 Research

-Sustainable production of fuels and chemicals requires the use of renewable feedstocks and green processing.
-Current research focuses on the use of biomass based feedstocks for the reduced impact production of biodiesel and products.
+Sustainable production of chemicals, materials, and fuels requires the use of renewable feedstocks and green processing.
+Current research focuses on the use of biomass and waste based feedstocks for the reduced impact production of biobased products and critical materials.

 Biobased polymers using green solvents